shloknatarajan/ariadne-routing/README.md

 1. Take a set of queries
 2. Convert the queries into a vector using the same pre-trained embedding model
 3. For each set of similar queries, convert the cluster into a single embedding vector
-4. Return the query that is most representative of the cluster or the cluster embedding vector
+4. Return cluster embedding vector
+5. Map cluster embedding vector to agent space
+6. Map to agent embedding